 The estimates and underlying assumptions are audited on an ongoing basis.
-Revisions to accounting estimates are recognized in the period in which the estimate is revised if the revision affects only that period or in the period of the revision and future periods if the revision affects both current and future periods.
+Revisions to accounting estimates are recognized in the period in which the estimate is revised if the a.
+Estimated impairment of notes and trade receivables and other receivables

 When there is objective evidence that an impairment indicator, the combined company will consider the estimation of future cash flows.
 The amount of impairment loss based on the carrying amount of the asset and the estimated future cash flows (excluding future credit losses that have not been incurred) discounted at the effective discounted at the original interest rate of the financial asset between the measure.
 If the actual future cash flows are less than expected, a material impairment loss may arise.